 So, most of my adult life has been spent towards these goals.
 With time in Eskimo villages, on Native American reservations and in a wide array of diverse economies and communities.
 One of my great joys is knowing that individuals will benefit from what I do everyday — in many ways.
 Helping connect families to the tools and opportunities that make a true difference in real lives is a completely rewarding experience.

 And; a favorite true story:

 Many years ago, a young man by the name of Sam Hill constructed a castle on a bluff in desolate desert country over-looking the barren gorge of the untamed Columbia River.
 And, as “Prince of Castle Nowhere”, he was often ridiculed and discounted.
-When his castle neared completion, the Queen of Romania (his friend) traveled from Europe by boat and rail to personally dedicate the dominating new structure.
+When Hill's castle neared completion, his friend the Queen of Romania traveled from Europe by boat and rail to personally dedicate the dominating new structure.
 She knew that most folks thought it was silly to construct such a building in such a desolate place.
 Her words of that day have resonated through the years... as she said “sometimes the things dreamers do, seem so incomprehensible to others”.